Militsiya: Name and status

-or possibly from the Polish word menda.

-The following countries have changed the name of the police force from Militsiya (or equivalent) to a western-style name analogous to "police": Bulgaria, Poland, Romania, Estonia, Lithuania, Moldova, Latvia, Mongolia, North Macedonia, Azerbaijan, Georgia, Serbia, Montenegro, Bosnia and Herzegovina, Croatia, Slovenia, Kazakhstan, Armenia, Turkmenistan, Russia and Ukraine.
+The following countries have changed the name of the police force from militsiya (or equivalent) to a western-style name analogous to "police": Bulgaria, Poland, Romania, Estonia, Lithuania, Moldova, Latvia, Mongolia, North Macedonia, Azerbaijan, Georgia, Serbia, Montenegro, Bosnia and Herzegovina, Croatia, Slovenia, Kazakhstan, Armenia, Turkmenistan, Russia and Ukraine.

-In 2019, Uzbekistan officially removed references to the word "Militsiya" from its laws without replacing them with "police".
+In 2019, Uzbekistan officially removed references to the word militsiya from its laws without replacing them with "police".

 The police are still called militsiya in Belarus, Tajikistan, Kyrgyzstan, as well as in the unrecognized republics of Abkhazia, South Ossetia and Transnistria.
-In Kyrgyzstan active discussion continues about renaming the police force from militsiya to police.

 General overview

-Soviet and Russian badges, from left to right, top to bottom: Soviet Druzhinnik badge, Soviet Metro (Subway) Post Militia (PPS), Soviet State Automobile Inspection (GAI), State Automobile Inspection (GAI) of the Russian Federation, Russian Moscow Municipal Militia Central District, and Russian Police.
+Soviet and Russian badges, from left to right, top to bottom: Soviet Druzhinnik badge, Soviet Metro (Subway) Post Militia (PPS), Soviet State Automobile Inspection (GAI), State Automobile Inspection (GAI) of the Russian Federation, Russian Moscow Municipal Militia, Central District, and Russian Police.

 A Lada 2106 belonging to the Armenian State Automobile Inspection parked on a street in Yerevan, June 2007.